FAQs

 • Lime Down Solar Park will not require any public money, subsidy or funding.
 This is one of the benefits of solar, compared to other forms of renewable (and non-renewable) energy generation – if the site is commercially viable, and costs are as expected, projects like Lime Down Solar Park can be viably delivered by private investment with no impact to the taxpayer.

 Furthermore, the proposals for Lime Down Solar Park include a community benefit package, which we seek to provide to the local area.
-We invite your ideas and suggestions to determine the specifics of this fund, which will be decided as we move forward.
+To determine the specifics of this fund, we are taking into consideration the ideas and suggestions you submitted to us in response to our Stage One and Stage Two consultations.
+For more information on this, please see above the FAQ ‘How will local communities be able to have their say on our proposals?’

 • As part of the pre-application process for a Development Consent Order (DCO) Application, it is our responsibility to consult parties who hold an interest in any land that is within the draft Order limits for the project.
 This is a statutory requirement under section 42(d) and section 44 of the 2008 Planning Act.

-In preparation for the statutory consultation for Lime Down Solar Park, set to take place between Wednesday 29 January and Wednesday 19 March 2025, we are refining our plans for the project which include the draft Order limits (i.e. the proposed location area).
-We are therefore undertaking preliminary environmental assessments to better understand the interests that may be held in areas of land that may be included as part of our proposals.
+Following the statutory consultation for Lime Down Solar Park, which took place between Wednesday 29 January and Wednesday 19 March 2025, we are continuing to refine our plans for the Project which include the draft Order limits (i.e. the proposed location area).
+We are therefore continuing our environmental assessments to better understand the interests that may be held in areas of land that may be included as part of our proposals.

 These parties are those who we may later be required to consult with during our statutory consultation under section 42(d) and section 44 of the 2008 Planning Act.